 \section{Abstract}

-We have previously proposed a method that allows for non-parallel voice conversion (VC) by using a variant of generative adversarial networks (GANs) called StarGAN.
+We previously proposed a method that allows for nonparallel voice conversion (VC) by using a variant of generative adversarial networks (GANs) called StarGAN.
 The main features of our method, called StarGAN-VC, are as follows: First, it requires no parallel utterances, transcriptions, or time alignment procedures for speech generator training.
-Second, it can simultaneously learn mappings across multiple domains using a single generator network so that it can fully exploit available training data collected from multiple domains to capture latent features that are common to all the domains.
-Third, it is able to generate converted speech signals quickly enough to allow real-time implementations and requires only several minutes of training examples to generate reasonably realistic-sounding speech.
-In this paper, we describe three formulations of StarGAN, including a newly introduced novel StarGAN variant called ``Augmented classifier StarGAN (A-StarGAN)'', and compare them in a non-parallel VC task.
+Second, it can simultaneously learn mappings across multiple domains using a single generator network and thus fully exploit available training data collected from multiple domains to capture latent features that are common to all the domains.
+Third, it can generate converted speech signals quickly enough to allow real-time implementations and requires only several minutes of training examples to generate reasonably realistic-sounding speech.
+In this paper, we describe three formulations of StarGAN, including a newly introduced novel StarGAN variant called ``Augmented classifier StarGAN (A-StarGAN)'', and compare them in a nonparallel VC task.
 We also compare them with several baseline methods.